 Employers who want to win the hearts and minds of Gen Z must take action to be good global citizens, demonstrating their commitment to societal challenges like climate change and diversity and inclusion.

-77% of Gen Z employees feel it’s vital to work for a company with values that align with their own.
+According to John Hopkins University, 77% of Gen Z employees feel it’s vital to work for a company with values that align with their own.
 They want to do meaningful work for a responsible organisation.
-39% of 18 to 24-year-olds in the UK have even turned down a job based on the company’s flaky ESG commitments.

 To motivate Generation Z, employers need to be clear on what they stand for and follow through on their commitments.